grimehjo/CO2Emissions/README.md

 GitHub: CO2Emissions
 Data Resources / Software & Tools
 List of data sources can be found in the Resources folder under the "final" directory.
+Stackoverflow, Google, Youtube, and Course Materials used for reference

 ## Sources